-Historical Background/Need for Project: Devil's Hole, Devil's Hole Spring and Sea Shell Campsite areas are experiencing erosion due to adverse impacts caused by unregulated public use on sensitive slope areas and adjacent to and within the creek bank and spring bank.
-The project will stabilize highly erodible slopes and creek/spring banks while providing for public/recreational access to these three campsite areas on the Econfina Creek WMA.
+Historical Background/Need for Project: Devil's Hole, Devil's Hole Spring, Sea Shell and Longleaf campsite areas are experiencing erosion due to adverse impacts caused by unregulated public use on sensitive slope areas and adjacent to and within the creek and spring banks.
+The project will stabilize highly erodible slopes and creek/spring banks while providing for public/recreational access to these four campsite areas on the Econfina Creek WMA.